updatecli/website/content/docs/prologue/quick-start.md

 ---
 title: "Quick Start"
-description: "One page summary of how to start a new Doks project."
+description: "One page summary of how to apply a strategy update."
-lead: "One page summary of how to start a new Doks project."
+lead: "One page summary of how to apply a strategy update."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false